crashkonijn/GOAP/Package/Documentation/upgrade/core-concepts.md

 # Core changes for v3!

+{% hint style="info" %}
+**Version** For v3 support for 2021.x is dropped.
+This package was build using unity 2022.2.
+Any newer version should work!
+{% endhint %}

 ## Goap Resolver

 For v3 the GOAP resolver has been greatly improved, resulting in even smarter AI!